Baxter's Dog Food Review -

 While the main ingredients in Baxters are mediocre at best, their additives are concerning, particularly when taking into account the numerous reports of sick and dead pups.

 First, we have bentonite, a substance also found in clay.
-Bentonite helps dogs -and people- digest better, lower bloating, vomiting and diarrhoea.
+Bentonite helps dogs (and people) aid digestion, lower bloating, vomiting and diarrhoea.
 Going back to the common indigestion claims from owners, it’s suspicious at best to see this uncommon ingredient so high up on the list.
 According to different sources, very few pet food manufacturers use bentonite in their recipes [2].

 Since potassium chloride can be so harmful in large quantities, it’s an especially concerning additive considering the quality-control in other products by this manufacturer.